gu-mi/NBGOF/README.md

 ```{r}
 library(NBGOF)
 ```
-Two main functions for testing the adequacy of regression models and NB dispersion models are `nb.gof.v` and `nb.gof.m`.
+Two main functions for testing the adequacy of regression models and NB dispersion models are `nb.gof.v` and `nb.gof.m`, repectively.
+We provide two real datasets to illustrate the use of this package.